yangfelix/Llama2Inference.jl/docs/src/getting_started.md

 ```

 !!! note
-    The `temperature` and `topp` argument of the [`Sampler`](@ref) control the random factor of the sampled tokens at each timestep and therefore directly control the diversity of the generated stories.
+    The `temperature` and `topp` argument of the [`Sampler`](@ref) control the random factor of the sampled tokens at each timestep and therefore directly control the diversity generated stories with the same setup.